xoro/ssh-tunnel/README.md

 - Accessing home devices from work
 - Creating a backdoor for administrative access

-This repository provides a solution for establishing a persistent SSH tunnel that works across different system configurations.
+This project provides a solution for establishing a persistent SSH tunnel that works across different system configurations.

 ## Prerequisites